The Six Questions Architects Ask About Using Akka in Production

 Question #5: How well does Akka deploy?

-In the Operations world, we’ve recently launched Typesafe ConductR 1.0, a commercial technology specifically designed to let Ops conveniently manage and deploy distributed, Reactive applications using Java or Scala and built with Typesafe Reactive Platform technologies Play, Akka and Slick.
-This platform is available to use for free in development; however, if you’re planning to deploy commercial applications to production, our Typesafe Project Success Subscription (PSS) offers a growing set commercial-only features for Play, Akka and Slick, plus training, consulting and 24/7 support for production users of our technologies.
+In the Operations world, we’ve recently launched ConductR 1.0, a commercial technology specifically designed to let Ops conveniently manage and deploy distributed, Reactive applications using Java or Scala and built with Lightbend Platform technologies Play, Akka and Slick.
+This platform is available to use for free in development; however, if you’re planning to deploy commercial applications to production, our Lightbend Platform Subscription offers a growing set commercial-only features for Play, Akka, Lagom, and Scala, plus training, consulting and 24/7 support for production users of our technologies.

 Question #6: Does Akka have support from companies and a community?

-From the commercial support perspective, Akka is part of Typesafe Reactive Platform and available to use in development for free; however, serious enterprises deploying commercial applications have significantly benefitted from our Typesafe Project Success Subscription (PSS), which in addition to curated community resources includes one-on-one personal interaction with Typesafe experts, commercial-only features for Reactive Platform technologies, plus training, consulting & up to 24/7 support for production systems.
+From the commercial support perspective, Akka is part of Lightbend Reactive Platform and available to use in development for free; however, serious enterprises deploying commercial applications have significantly benefitted from our subscription, which in addition to curated community resources includes one-on-one personal interaction with Lightbend experts, commercial-only features for Lightbend Platform technologies, plus training, consulting & up to 24/7 support for production systems.

 There's some learning involved in using Akka effectively -- it's a different way of structuring your code.
 But having a clean, efficient framework, that scales gracefully from one small node to a big cluster without the usual headaches from threading and bottlenecks, is a huge win for any serious project.
 Querki wouldn't have been possible without it.